WICG/handwriting-recognition/explainer.md

 *   Strokes are added by calling `addStroke` method, which takes a `HandwritingStroke` object, and stores a reference to it.
 *   Strokes can be deleted by calling `removeStroke` method, which takes a previously added HandwritingStroke object.

+### Model constraints

+Model constraints are used to determine and initialize the underlying handwriting recognition algorithm.
+They describes a set of constraints that the created recognizer must satisfy.

+Model constraints can be empty.
+In this case, the browser is free to choose a default (e.g. based on `navigator.languages`).

+`createHandwritingRecognizer` throws an `Error` if:
+* The provided constraints can't be satisfied (e.g. the browser has no model for the chosen language)
+* There isn't enough resource to initialize a recognizer (e.g. out of memory)

+We propose the following model option:

+* `languages`: A list of languages that the recognizer should attempt to recognize.
+They are identified by IETF BCP 47 language tags (e.g. `en`, `zh-CN`, `zh-Hans`).
+See [Language Handling](#language-handling) for determining fallbacks if the provided tag is not supported.

 ### Recognition hints

-The recognizer _may_ accept hints to improve accuracy.
+The recognizer _may_ accept hints to improve accuracy for each drawing.

 Clients can optionally provide hints (or some combinations) when creating a `HandwritingRecognizer` object.
 Providing unsupported hints has no effect.

 We propose the following hint attributes:

-* `languages`: A list of languages that the recognizer should attempt to recognize.
-Languages are identified by IETF BCP 47 language tags (e.g. `en`, `zh-CN`, `zh-Hans`).
-See [Language Handling](#language-handling) for determining fallbacks if the provided tag is not supported.
 * `graphemeSet`: A list of strings, each string represents a grapheme (a user-perceived unit of the orthography) that is most likely to be written.
 Note, this is a hint, it doesn't guarantee that the recognizer only returns the characters specified here.
 Clients need to process the result if they want to filter-out unwanted characters.
 * `recognitionType`: A string, the type of content to be recognized.
 The recognizer may use these to better rank the recognition results.
 It supports:
     * `email`: an email address